ParallelCS Start here

 An enterprise mandate: the company's AI features are live and the security and reliability teams are flying blind.
 Build and launch a product with two interlocking systems: an observability pipeline that traces every LLM call with token, cost, and latency telemetry and surfaces silent quality drift; and an automated red-team harness that continuously attacks the AI product with prompt injection, jailbreaks, and data-exfiltration probes, and reports which guardrails held.
 The deliverable is directly deployable and hyperscalable: real public hosting, CI/CD, a hyper-usable dashboard a security lead reads at a glance, the platform itself secured, and the ingestion path able to absorb high call volume.
 It ships complete with marketing — a landing page, a pitch, and a demo.
 Deliver something an enterprise can buy and run on a real product before an incident, not after.
 Ship it as a real product.

 Why it matters: AI security and observability is a board-level concern as AI features ship into regulated industries, and almost no one combines both.
-A builder who delivers a tracing-plus-red-team pipeline is directly deployable as an AI Security Engineer or LLMOps Lead, a scarce ₹1-crore-tier role because it sits at the intersection of security, reliability, and AI.
+A builder who delivers a tracing-plus-red-team pipeline is directly deployable as an AI Security Engineer or LLMOps Lead, a scarce role because it sits at the intersection of security, reliability, and AI.

 The deliverable